Aussie, Aussie, Aussie! Here are 17 reasons why I love Australia.

 I’m not the most sports-loving Australian in existence.
 However, I do love rugby league (my team is the North Queensland Cowboys, in case you’re wondering).
 Australians also go gaga for AFL (Australian Football League) and cricket.

-Although I’ll always be partial to Melbourne (named the world’s most liveable city on several occasions), a lot of people love Sydney, because it has hipster suburbs and Bondi Beach.
+I’ll always be partial to Melbourne (named the world’s most liveable city on several occasions).
+But a lot of people love Sydney, because it has hipster suburbs and Bondi Beach.
 There’s also my old home of Brisbane and Perth, where I was born.
 Basically, Australia has awesome cities.

-I love Aussie slang.
+I love Australian slang.
 We have some of the weirdest slang words that I use on the regular.
 For example, bludger (a lazy person, a.k.a me) and bogan (Australia’s version of a redneck).
-I also love that we shorten everything: arvo (afternoon), avo (avocado), smoko (morning tea).
+I also love that we shorten everything, like arvo (afternoon), avo (avocado), and smoko (morning tea).

 Australians are pretty laid back people.
 Some would say too laid back.
 But every Aussie owns a pair of thongs (flip flops) and we wear them all.the.time.
 This means that as a visitor you can also wear them all the time too.
 Embrace the Aussie lifestyle.

-I LOVE Australian animals.
+I love Australian animals.
 I would go so far as to say that we have the best native animals in the world.
-Platypuses, echidnas, kangaroos, wombats and my personal favourite, koalas.
+Some of my favourites include platypus, echidnas, kangaroos, wombats and my personal favourite, koalas.

 After doing two working holidays in Canada, I will never take for granted the awesome casual wages I get paid in Australia.

-I know there are also things about Australia that aren’t lovely, such as the fact it’s pretty expensive and there are too many animals starting with S that want to kill you (sharks, spiders, snakes, sea wasps, saltwater crocodiles, stonefish, stingrays etc).
-BUT, all in all, I love Australia and I love being Australian.
+I know there are also things about Australia that aren’t lovely, such as the fact it’s pretty expensive and there are too many animals starting with S that want to kill you (sharks, spiders and snakes to name just a few).
+But all in all, I love Australia and I love being Australian.